 -

-Test the brakes – make sure they don’t rub against the rim.
-If they do, you may need some additional adjustment.
+Test the brakes: Make sure they're not rubbing against the rim.
+If they are, you may need some additional adjustment.

 -

-Go for a ride : Take a short spin to confirm that the wheel turns smoothly and without vibrations.
+Go for a ride: Take a short spin to confirm the wheel is running smoothly and vibration-free.
 If everything is in order, job done!

 Conclusion

-Don't forget that good maintenance prevents many problems.
-Checking the tension of the spokes from time to time and making sure that the rim is not damaged is key to keeping your wheel in good condition.
+Don't forget that proper maintenance prevents many problems.
+Checking the spoke tension from time to time and making sure the rim is free of dents is key to keeping your wheel in good condition.
 If you get into the habit of doing this, the process will become faster and easier.